Last Updated on December 22, 2021 by Oddmund Groette

 -Victor Niederhoffer, The Education of A Speculator, page 177

-Every transaction involves costs, either obvious ones like commissions, or “hidden” costs like slippage.
+Every transaction involves costs, either obvious ones like commissions, or “hidden” costs like slippage in trading.

 Let’s start with commissions.
 Many traders are happy you can trade stocks without commissions.
 During 2019 Interactive Brokers and other brokers offered free trading in stocks (for US residents).
 However, we argue there has never been easier to lose money trading.